Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions: Introduction

-For non-topological solitary wave solutions, since they have no dependence on boundary conditions, there were introduced different criteria for the stability considerations.
-The most famous relativistic non-topological solitary wave solutions are Q-balls \cite{waz,waz2,Vak3,Vak4,Vak5,Vak6,Lee3,Scoleman,R1,R2,R3,R4,R5,R6,R7,RM, R8}.
-For Q-balls, three stability criteria were introduced: the classical, the quantum mechanical and the fission criteria \cite{Vak3,Vak4,Vak5,Vak6,Vak7,Vak8,Vak9,Lee3,Vak777,Vak22}.
-But, the most important criterion for the non-topological solitary wave solutions is the classical one \cite{Vak3,Vak4,Vak5,Vak6,Vak7,Vak8,Vak9,Lee3,Vak777,Vak22,Vak1,Vak2} which is based on studying the dynamical equations for the small fluctuations above the background of the non-topological solitary wave solution.
-Above all, if one can prove that for any arbitrary deformation in the internal structure of a (non-topological) solitary wave solution, the total energy always increases, undoubtedly it is an energetically stable solution.
-For such an energetically stable solution, the rest energy is at minimum among the other (close) solutions \cite{Derrick,MG,MI,MA,MPS}.
-For example, the kinks (anti-kinks) as the well-known topological solitary wave solutions of the real nonlinear KG systems are inevitably energetically stable \cite{rajarama,Derrick}.
-In fact, the energetically stability criterion is at a higher level than the classical stability criterion.
-In other words, if a solitary wave solution is energetically stable, it would be undoubtedly a classical stable solution as well.
+In relation to non-topological soliton solutions, most physical models are non-relativistic.
+For example, the KdV equation or the nonlinear Schr\"{o}dinger equation are well-known examples of this type.
+The nonlinear Schr\"{o}dinger equation and its different variants have been studied extensively in nonlinear optics \cite{Optic1,Optic2,Optic3,Optic4,Optic5,Optic6,Optic7,Optic8,Optic9,Optic10,Optic11,Optic12,Optic13,Optic14,Optic15,Optic16}, applied mathematics \cite{Am1,Am2,Am3,Am4} and plasma \cite{Plasma1,Plasma2,Plasma3,Plasma4,Plasma5}.
+Also, the modified versions of the KdV equation have been of great interest to researchers in applied physics and mathematics \cite{KDV1,KDV2,KDV3,KDV4,KDV5}.
+The famous relativistic non-topological solitary wave solutions are Q-balls \cite{R2,R8,Vak3,Vak4,Vak5,Vak6}.
+Since there is no dependence on the boundaries for the non-topological solitary wave solutions, various criteria have been introduced for the stability considerations.
+Three stability criteria have been introduced especially for the Q-balls: the classical, the quantum mechanical, and the fission criteria \cite{Vak3,Vak4,Vak5,Vak6,Vak22}.
+However, the classical criterion is the most important of all.
+It is based on dynamical equations obtained for the small fluctuations above the background of the non-topological solitary wave solutions.
+Above all, if it can be proved that for any arbitrary deformation in the internal structure of a relativistic solitary wave solution, the total energy always increases, it would be an energetically stable solution.
+The rest energy would be minimal for such a solution compared to other (close) solutions; therefore, the solution would be inevitably stable \cite{Derrick,MG,MA,MPS,MPS1}.
+For example, the well-known kink (antikinks) solutions are energetically stable entities \cite{rajarama,Derrick}.